oddbird/oddleventy/content/blog/2025/box-model.md

 }
 ```

-When we're using `box-model` in this way --
+When we're using `box-sizing` in this way --
 _the way it was intended!_ --
 inheritance would only get in the way.
 I specifically want the ability to size containers